Duncan K. Foley

 Duncan K. Foley (born June 15, 1942) is an American economist.

 He is the Leo Model Professor of Economics at the New School for Social Research and an External Professor at the Santa Fe Institute.
 Previously, he was associate professor of economics at MIT and Stanford, and Professor of Economics at Columbia University (Barnard College and Columbia University Graduate Faculty of Arts and Sciences).
 He has held visiting professorships at Woodrow Wilson School at Princeton University, UC Berkeley, and Dartmouth College, as well as the New School for Social Research (in 1995, prior to his permanent position starting in 1999).

-Foley has served as the Co-Editor of ‘‘Journal of Economic Behavior and Organization’’ (1999–2001), as an Associate Editor of ‘‘Journal of Economic Theory’’ (1976–1981), and of ‘‘Journal of Economic Behavior and Organization’’ (1989–2014), and on the editorial boards of ‘‘Journal of Economic Literature’’ (1985–1991), ‘‘Metroeconomica’’ (1991–present), and ‘‘Princeton University Press Series on Complexity’’ (1993–2004).
-He also served on the Nominating Committee of the American Economics Association (1990).
+Foley has served on the Nominating Committee of the American Economics Association (1990).

 His most-cited work was on Marxian economics and value theory, in particular his seminal book that put Das Kapital in a modern form, offering an accessible and rigorous introduction to Marx's thought – this work disrupted his path to tenure.